What is a Reverse Convertible Note (RCN)?

 Reverse convertible notes are investments that are coupon-bearing, paying out interest to investors until they reach maturity.
 The maturities on RCNs vary from as little as a few months to as much as a couple of years.
 For the most part, the securities are based on the performance of the stock that underlies them.
 In most cases, the notes are issued by major financial institutions.
 The companies that initially issued the stocks linked to the notes are not involved in any way.

-Determining RCN payouts
+Determining Reverse Convertible Note payouts

-A reverse convertible note pays the investor a predetermined coupon rate before it reaches maturity; typically payments are made quarterly.
-The consistency of the rate is a reflection of the volatility of the RCN’s underlying stock; the investor assumes more risk when the stock’s potential for volatility is higher.
+A reverse convertible note pays the investor a predetermined coupon rate before it reaches maturity.
+Payments are typically made quarterly.
+The consistency of the rate is a reflection of the volatility of the RCN’s underlying stock.
+The investor assumes more risk when the stock’s potential for volatility is higher.
 For investors willing to take greater risks, more is offered for the put option, which means a higher coupon rate.

 Structures of payouts